-Individuals making complaints about issues relating to separate statutory procedures will be referred as follows:
+Individuals raising concerns or making complaints about issues relating to separate statutory procedures will be referred as follows:

-- Admissions referred to the appeals process outlined in the Admissions Policy. - Child protection referred to safeguarding procedures outlined in the Child Protection and Safeguarding Policy. - Exclusion referred to the procedures outlined in the Behaviour Policy and Suspension and Exclusion Policy. - Whistleblowing referred to the internal whistleblowing procedures outlined in the Whistleblowing Policy. - Staff grievances referred to the internal grievance procedures outlined in the Grievance Policy. - Staff conduct referred to the internal disciplinary procedures. - Third-party suppliers using school premises or facilities referred to separate complaints procedures.
+- Admissions referred to the appeals process outlined in the Admissions Policy. - Child protection referred to safeguarding procedures outlined in the Child Protection and Safeguarding Policy. - Exclusion referred to the procedures outlined in the Behaviour Policy and Suspension and Exclusion Policy. - Whistleblowing referred to the internal whistleblowing procedures outlined in the Whistleblowing Policy. - Staff grievances referred to the internal grievance procedures outlined in the Grievance Policy. - Staff conduct referred to the internal disciplinary procedures.

+Third-party suppliers using school premises or facilities - referred to separate complaints procedures.
 The school will ensure any third-party supplier using school premises or facilities to offer community facilities or services has its own complaints procedures in place and such complaints do not fall within the scope of this policy.

-All other complaints will be directed towards the procedures laid out in this policy.
+All other concerns and complaints will be directed towards the procedures laid out in this policy.

-Complainants may make complaints in person, in writing or by telephone.
-Complaints should be made using the appropriate channels of communication.
+People raising concerns or making complaints may do so in person, in writing or by telephone.
+Concerns should be raised and complaints should be made using the appropriate channels of communication with the Trust or the schools and should not be raised/made on social media.

-Complaints are expected to be made as soon as possible after an incident arises to amend the issue in an appropriate timescale.
+Concerns and complaints are expected to be made as soon as possible after an incident arises to amend the issue in an appropriate timescale.
 The trust upholds a three-month time limit in which a complaint can be lodged regarding an incident.
-Complaints made outside this time limit will be considered in exceptional circumstances.
+Concerns or complaints made outside this time limit will be considered in exceptional circumstances.
 In the case of any timescales changing, all parties involved will be informed of the changes in a timely manner.
-Complaints received outside of term time will be treated as being received on the first school day after the holiday period.
+Concerns or complaints received outside of term time will be treated as being received on the first school day after the holiday period.

-A complaint can progress to the next stage of the procedure even if it is not viewed as "justified".
-All complainants are given the opportunity to fully complete the complaints procedure.
+A concern or complaint can progress to the next stage of the procedure even if it is not viewed as "justified".
+All people raising concerns or making complaints are given the opportunity to fully complete the concerns/complaints procedure.

-Complaints about trust staff or trustees
+Concerns/complaints about trust staff or trustees

-Complaints against staff of an academy in the trust will:
+Concerns/complaints against staff of an academy in the trust will:

-- Be dealt with by the headteacher of the academy. - Follow the complaints procedure, including a panel hearing where applicable.
+- Be dealt with by the headteacher of the academy. - Follow the concerns/complaints procedure, including a panel hearing where applicable.

-Complaints against a headteacher of an academy in the trust will:
+Concerns/complaints against a headteacher of an academy in the trust will:

-- Be dealt with by the chair of the LGB of the academy. - Follow the complaints procedure, including a panel hearing where applicable.
+- Be dealt with by the chair of the LGB of the academy. - Follow the concerns/complaints procedure, including a panel hearing where applicable.

-Complaints against local governors or trustees will:
+Concerns/complaints against local governors or trustees will: